WLTools/LanguageSpec/docs/Specification/Syntax/Number-representations.md

 (* Syntax::tsntxi: "10^^-35" is incomplete; more input is needed. *)
 ```

+!!! info
 	The output in the non examples above are those given by Mathematica v11.3.0.
 Implementations are encouraged to provide more consistently helpful error messages, especially for the last non example.

 ### Specifying numeric precision and accuracy.